High Net Worth Tax Strategies

 And this is exactly why you want to choose the best financial advisor for your family’s needs.
 You can set up a free call with me as soon as is convenient.
 If you have over $10 million in liquid assets, then we also recommend reading this guide on how to find a financial advisor that can help you manage your accounts in a comprehensive manner.

 7. Cultivate Tax Losses to Offset Gains During the Year

-This final high net worth tax strategy requires more diligence, but it can produce substantial savings.
+High net worth tax strategies require more diligence, but it can produce substantial savings.
 In one instance, we saved a client $34,000 in taxes in a single year from this strategy alone.

-The great thing about this tax strategy is, you don’t have to ‘do’ anything, in the same sense as some of these other strategies where you have to withdraw money, adjust your investment portfolio, or make other difficult choices.
+The great thing about this high net worth tax strategies are, you don’t have to ‘do’ anything, in the same sense as some of these other strategies where you have to withdraw money, adjust your investment portfolio, or make other difficult choices.
 Here, you can keep the same investment plan you have now.
 You just have to finesse it more often.

 Tax cultivation means, in a nutshell, the process of balancing realized gains with losses that occur in the same year.